coding-to-music/coding-to-music.github.io/docs/source/Sphinx-Documentation-System.rst

 Paragraph-level-markup-from-ReadTheDocs

-.. note:: Having a problem with rst file: Paragraph-level-markup-from-ReadTheDocs
+.. admonition:: Having a problem with rst file: Paragraph-level-markup-from-ReadTheDocs

+   Having a problem with rst file: Paragraph-level-markup-from-ReadTheDocs

 .. code-block::